Bring in Your Bicycle and I’ll Evaluate Your Repair or Replacement

 Available pickup and delivery service:

-Not able to make it to the shop, but have a more extensive repair?
-Consider my pickup and/or delivery service.
-Additional fees may apply based on distance from my shop.
-Call me to set up an appointment.
-Please note, availability of bicycle repairs at home or route mobile repairs are not available. |
+If you cannot make it to the shop, have a more extensive repair?
+Consider my pickup and delivery service.
+Additional fees may apply based on the distance from my shop.
+Please note that bicycle repairs at home and mobile repairs are not available.
+Call me to set up an appointment. |

 Some services not available at this time:

-Servicing or rebuilding suspension forks, servicing or rebuilding coaster brakes, Bleed hydraulic brake lines, building wheels.
-Electrical wiring set up for electric bikes, Stationary bikes, Spin Bikes, Recumbent bikes.
-Home or route mobile repairs.
+Servicing/rebuilding suspension forks, coaster brakes, bleeding hydraulic brake lines and building wheels.
+Recumbent bikes, Stationary bikes, Scooters, Electrical batteries, and wiring set up for electric bikes, Spin Bikes, bikes weighing over 65 pounds, and oversized wheels.
+I will service your bike at my shop, but mobile repairs are unavailable.
 See below all services available. |

 I Have Immediate Availability for Jobs Big and Small